fivetran/dbt_hubspot/README.md

 - At least one Fivetran HubSpot connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

-#### Database Incremental Strategies
-Many of the models in this package are materialized incrementally, so we have configured our models to work with the different strategies available to each supported warehouse.

-For **BigQuery** and **Databricks All Purpose Cluster runtime** destinations, we have chosen `insert_overwrite` as the default strategy, which benefits from the partitioning capability.
-> For Databricks SQL Warehouse destinations, models are materialized as tables without support for incremental runs.

-For **Snowflake**, **Redshift**, and **Postgres** databases, we have chosen `delete+insert` as the default strategy.

-> Regardless of strategy, we recommend that users periodically run a `--full-refresh` to ensure a high level of data quality.

 ## How do I use the dbt package?
 You can either add this dbt package in the Fivetran dashboard or import it into your dbt project: